At TPP Recruitment, we recognise that some roles within the non-profit sector are

 notoriously hard to fill.
-These traditionally include charity fundraising or marketing and communications vacancies, as well as roles for qualified healthcare professionals such as specialist nurses.
+These traditionally include charity fundraising vacancies, as well as roles for qualified healthcare professionals such as specialist nurses.
 Particularly for smaller organisations, filling these roles with the right calibre of candidate can be extremely difficult.
 Obviously using a recruitment consultancy with specialist experience of recruiting these candidates will help, but here are some further tips on ways to fill your difficult vacancies

 Why are some roles hard to fill?